Skip to main content

 A Buynomics case study: Is today’s customer suspicious or more aware?

-In our recent Buynomics’ global behavioral pricing parametrization study, we AB-tested the power of zero price effect.
-Two groups of consumers each in three different countries were given a choice between two data tariff plans.
+In Buynomics' recent global behavioral pricing parametrization study, we A/B tested the zero-price effect.
+Two groups of consumers, each in three different countries, were given a choice between two data tariff plans.

-In the first case, a customer had the choice of 3 GB or 5 GB data at €1 per month for a period of 6 months.
-In the second case however, the 3 GB plan was offered for the same price, but the 5 GB plan was offered at zero, for the same time period.
+In the first case, we gave customers the choice between a 3 GB or 5 GB data plan at €1 per month for 6 months.
+In the second case, however, the 3 GB plan was offered for the same price, but the 5 GB plan was offered at zero euros for the same time period.

-Objectively, the 5 GB plan was more attractive in case 2 compared to 1 (no payment for the first 6 months vs. €1).
+Objectively, the 5 GB plan was more attractive in case 2 than in case 1 (no payment for the first 6 months vs. €1).
 Given the current science on the power of zero, the 5 GB plan should have been preferred substantially more often.
 However, the result was much more mixed:

 In Spain and France, 64% and 46% of customers preferred to pay €1 for both data rates, respectively.
 In Germany, on the other hand, 10% of consumers switched to the free plan.